ElektraInitiative/libelektra/doc/GETSTARTED.md

 - Software requirements

-  We need to install some basic tools to run Elektra: cmake , git , and essential build tools (make, gcc, and some standard Unix tools; alternatively [ninja](https://ninja-build.org/) and [clang](https://clang.llvm.org/index.html) are also supported but not described here).
-Depending on your Linux distribution use following commands to install these tools:
+  We need to install some basic tools to run Elektra: cmake, git and essential build tools (make, gcc, and some standard Unix tools; alternatively [ninja](https://ninja-build.org/) and [clang](https://clang.llvm.org/index.html) are also supported but not described here).
+Depending on your Linux distribution use the following commands to install these tools:

   ```sh
   sudo apt-get install cmake git build-essential